How to Get Around in Venice (gondola, vaporetto ferry, water taxi...)

 Getting around Venice by vaporetto

-If walking is not your thing, the most recommendable and cost-effective option is to travel by water bus or vaporetto, the public service runs 24 hours a day, 7 days a week, all year round.
+If walking is not your thing the most recommendable and cost effective option is to move around by water bus or vaporetto, the public service runs 24 hours a day, 7 days a week, all year round.
 During the day, the water buses along the Grand Canal run less than 10 minutes a day, not bad for those of us who are used to the big cities!
-However, to reach the islands of Murano and Burano the maximum frequency is every 20 minutes.
+However, to reach the islands of Murano and Burano, the maximum frequency is every 20 minutes.
 And, during the night, the frequencies or waiting times are doubled.

 Speaking of prices and tickets, you can also buy a 1-day ticket that lasts 24 hours after validation, at a cost of 20€.
 There are also 2-day, 3-day and 7-day tickets available.
 Of course, if you are interested in this means of transport I recommend the complete guide about the vaporetto, it will be very useful.

 Bus in Venice